mhsabbagh/green-recorder/README.md

 ### Fedora 24/25

-The program requires ffmpeg, which isn't available in Fedora's official repositories.
-You need to activate the rpmfusion repository and install the **ffmpeg** package first: https://rpmfusion.org/

 Green Recorder is available to install from a Fedora Copr repository for Fedora 25:

      sudo dnf copr enable mhsabbagh/greenproject